 Step One: Clean up your diet & boost intake of vegetables of all types.
 Read all about my microbiome superfoods here, including prebiotic fiber-rich foods like cruciferous veggies, radishes, alliums, and banana particularly.
 Don’t forget about the gut healing foods like ferments, bone broth, and resistant starch (read more here).
 And tea, for example, is great for your gut too!
 I love the Pique digestive health teas (click here to see my fave).
 Teas offer amazing polyphenols that are anti-inflammatory and great for gut health.

 Step Two: Check your meds.
 Medications like NSAIDs and antacids destroy your gut flora.
 While NSAIDs have a place (injury, for example), if you’re using them for ongoing pain, you’re risking gastritis and other adverse side effects (even cardiovascular).
 Try curcumin, which has outperformed NSAID in clinical trials.
-Great for arthritis.
+Great for arthritis and chronic pain.
 And antacids have disturbing side effects.
 The FDA has even issued a warning against their longterm use.
 Some side effects include: bacterial overgrowth, disease risk (cancer), and inability to absorb nutrients.
 Scary stuff.
 Check out my article here about how to get rid of heartburn without drugs (and the underlying cause).

 Step Three: Lifestyle and environment.
 Check your personal care and home cleaning products.
 Body care products, for example, contain chemicals that are absorbed through your skin and circulate throughout your system.
 Many are not tested for safety and include endocrine and gut-disrupting toxins.
 I have several posts on how to clean up your body care products!
 I make a lot of my own skin care items just because store-bought brands scare me with ingredients I cannot pronounce.
 Check out this post for my anti-aging beauty serum and this post for my DIY anti-aging skin cream.
 Read here how to reduce toxins in your life.